 It’s easier to organize and sort through TIFF files than their cousins, RAW files.
 And you can use special tags to organize them in programs like Photoshop better.
 If you’re planning on storing them somewhere like a hard drive, you’re going to need to make sure you have plenty of space.
 While TIFF files aren’t the largest format out there, they will rapidly consume storage space before you know it.

 Digital photographers who prefer to work with the larger TIFF files typically look toward Canon cameras.
-They tend to shoot higher-quality images that come from higher-end models as well as the more affordable DSLR cameras from the brand.
+They tend to shoot higher-quality images that come from higher-end models and the more affordable DSLR cameras from the brand.

 When you need the highest quality, most uncompressed image you can get, you want to go with RAW images.
 These digital image files are massive and come straight from the source: your camera, smartphone or whatever you choose to shoot with.
 Each camera has its own proprietary RAW type, such as Nikon’s NEF file or Canon’s CR2 or CR3 options.